-Value Line Pro Basic digital service covers the 1,700 stocks included in The Value Line Investment Survey, drawn from some 100 industries, representing about 90% of total U.S. trading volume.
+Value Line Pro Basic digital service offers coverage on stocks that comprise over 90% of the value of all stocks that trade on U.S. exchanges.
 There are more than 200 data fields that can be screened to help make informed decisions.
 Features of the service include three years of historical reports and data, customizable modules, watchlists, charting, alerts, and screening.